aggiebrickyard/aggiebrickyard.github.io/submissions.md

 ## **Submitting Content to <font color="#002855">The A</font><font color="#C99700">gg</font><font color="#002855">i</font><font color="#C99700">e</font><font color="#002855"> Brickyard</font>?**

 Interested in submitting content?
 Please do!
-We are working on making the process a bit more streamlined, so please bear with us.
-If you would like to submit content, please fill out the Google Form below, and then upload your content via the Box (see bottom of this page), one submission entry per file uploaded please.
+If you would like to submit content, please fill out the Google Form below.
+You can make multiple submissions, but please fill out a separate form for each.

-Please be aware we will only review content that matches between the Form and the file(s) uploaded.
-You can make multiple submissions.
 Feel free to [email us](mailto:brickyardeditors@gmail.com) if you have questions/issues.

 ----